bloiseleo/ObsidianBackup/Linguagens/Javascript/React.md

 }
 ```

-If you want to pass another react component as a property, you can do this using the `childrene` value of `props`.
+If you want to pass another react component as a property, you can do this using the `chidren` value of `props`.

 ```
 export function TitleContainer({ children }) {